 It used to be that strength training for volleyball, as with most other sports, involved standard weight lifting exercises such as bench press and squats.
-Those still have their place.
+Those still have their place (less bench press than squats, perhaps).
 The use of so-called Olympic lifts have come into common practice, though.
 They use the whole body rather than just one main muscle group.
 These include exercises like power cleans and the snatch, clean, and jerk.
 The Volleyball Magazine article talks about different useful exercises.
 It brings up the requirement to work on opposing muscles as I discuss in my Volleyball Stretches post.

 Beyond strength training is the conditioning which is the core aspect of volleyball fitness.
 It’s a sport of high intensity bursts with intervals of rest.
 That takes a certain type of training.
 It is the type featured in the sample volleyball conditioning program.
 In it you’ll notice the progression toward shorter, more frequent exercises as the program gets closer to the start of preseason training.